 Build Quality and Design

 Sporting a 3D-printed resin housing, the TenHz P4 Pro is a beautifully crafted IEM.
-It can match anything in this price range when it comes to
+It can match anything in this price range when it comes to build quality and looks.

 The shells are very smooth all over and the transparent resin allows you to see the balanced armature drivers within.
 The black faceplates have a silver TenHz logo and are joined seamlessly to the shells.

 Being a multi-BA driven earphone, the P4 Pro does not require any venting so there are no ports anywhere.
 The nozzles have a ridge on the end to hold eartips securely and the usual mesh cover is there too to prevent ear wax and other debris from penetrating the housings.

 While the provided cable is of good quality, it’s not the most aesthetically pleasing you will see for something in this price range.
 Its twisted strands are covered by a single transparent sheath which looks quite nice but is a bit stiff and bouncy.

 At the top are some transparent MMCX connectors and heat-shrunk pre-formed ear guides.
 There is a small, cylindrical, metal Y-split that is small and unobtrusive.
 The cable terminates in a small, straight 3.5 mm plug.

 The TenHz P4 Pro is an exceptionally comfortable earphone.
 Its housings just melts into your ears and you can easily forget that they’re there.
 The resin shells are silky smooth and contoured to fit naturally into the outer ear.

 Noise isolation is above average.
 This all BA earphone is not vented so you’ve basically got a solid piece of resin filling the ear’s conchae.
 Even with the volume down low, you’ll hear very little outside noise while there’s music playing.
 Similarly, the noise leak is practically non-existent.
 You can wear the P4 pro anywhere (unless you need to hear the outside world!)